Page updated 12/1/2013

 hour.
 Tests are not required and appointments can not lead to a career position.

 Apply early for summer work.
-Contact Post Offices in your area by no later than
+Contact offices in your area by no later than

-February for summer employment applications.
+February for summer post office job applications.
 Casual temporary positions are also

 advertised on the Postal Services’ employment web site.